bclover/real-world-functional-programming-book/gitbook/part1/spot_the_impurities.md

 Math.round(1.034) // 1
 ```

 Same input, same output.
 There is no side effects, either; you're just operating on the `Number` you passed in.
-Since the `Number` you passed is pass "by val", it'll create a clone, so the output is a completely different `Number` than the one you passed in.
+Since the `Number` you passed is pass "by val", it'll create a clone, so the output is a completely different `Number` then the one you passed in.

 However, even `Math` can be impure: